All successful communications initiatives start with strategic communications planning. The question is which planning system to use?

-All communications programming begins with strategic planning.
-I’ve worked in enough organisations – either as an employee or a consultant – to know that there are as many different processes as there are … well, organisations.
+In more than 30+ years of my career – either as an employee or consultant in organisations around the world – I’ve learnt there are as many different planning processes as there are … well, organisations.

-Finally, let me end with my preferred definition of strategy, written by Jeffrey Harrison, chair of Strategic Management at the Robins School of Business, University of Richmond: “A strategy is a plan that integrates major goals, policies and action sequences into a cohesive whole in support of the organisation’s mission.”
+Finally, here’s a great definition of strategy, by Jeffrey Harrison, chair of Strategic Management at the Robins School of Business, University of Richmond: “A strategy is a plan that integrates major goals, policies and action sequences into a cohesive whole in support of the organisation’s mission.”

 How does this model fit with your own strategic communications planning process?